What's the difference between a heart attack and a cardiac arrest?

 Cardiac Arrest

-A Cardiac Arrest is a problem with the electrical pulse that makes the heart beat.
+A cardiac arrest is a life-threatening emergency where the heart stops beating and stops pumping blood around the body, preventing it getting to vital organs, particularly the brain.
 The person will be unconscious and not breathing, or not breathing normally, noticeably a ‘gasping’ reflex caused by the brain not receiving enough oxygen.
 This is known as ‘agonal’ breathing.

 ACTION: Call 999 and start CPR.